1995parham/dotfiles/README.md

 Elahe has the following systems with [starship naming](https://namingschemes.com/Starships) as follows:

 - [`tantive-iv`](https://en.wikipedia.org/wiki/Tantive_IV): MacBookPro (17,1) given by Snapp, and it should return to them when I decide to leave.
-Last OSx installation happened on 14 Oct 2023. ✅
+Last `macOS` installation happened on 14 Oct 2023. ✅

   |   Type    |                     Value                     |
   | :-------: | :-------------------------------------------: |